 The Court’s full opinion is available here.

 Super Lawyers named Illinois employment law trial attorney Peter Lubin a Super Lawyer and Illinois wage and hour law attorney Patrick Austermuehle a Rising Star in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois employment law trial lawyers have more than thirty years of experience representing small businesses and employees litigating complex wage, overtime, discrimination, and employment law disputes among various other types of business and commercial litigation suits.
 Our Hinsdale and Winnetka business dispute lawyers handle emergency business lawsuits involving TROS, covenants not to compete, non-solicitation, restrictive covenant and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and fiduciary duty breaches.
 We also assist Chicago and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling us toll-free at (833) 306-4933 or locally at (630) 333-0333.
+You can contact us by calling us at (630) 333-0333.
 You can also contact us online here.